grab/engineering-blog/_posts/2020-10-13-optimally-scaling-kafka-consumer-applications.md

 excerpt: "Read this deep dive on our Kubernetes infrastructure setup for Grab's stream processing framework."
 ---

 Earlier this year, we took you on a journey on how we built and deployed our event sourcing and stream processing framework at Grab.
 We're happy to share that we're able to reliably maintain our uptime and continue to service close to 400 billion events a week.
 We haven't stopped there though.
-To ensure that we can scale our framework as the Grab business continuously grows, we have spent efforts optimizing our infrastructure.
+To ensure that we can scale our framework as the Grab business continuously grows, we have spent efforts optimising our infrastructure.

 In this article, we will dive deeper into our Kubernetes infrastructure setup for our [stream processing framework](https://engineering.grab.com/plumbing-at-scale).
 We will cover why and how we focus on optimal scalability and availability of our infrastructure.